kshetline/json6/README.md

 - Numbers may be `BigInt` values by appending a lowercase `n` to the end of an integer value, e.g. `9_223_372_036_854_775_807n`.
 - When running a version of JavaScript that does not support native `BigInt` primitives, a third-party `BigInt`-like library can be used.
 - `BigInt` values can be in decimal, hexadecimal, octal, or binary form.
 Exponential notation can also be used (e.g. `4.2E12n`) so long as the value including its exponent specifies an integer value.
-- Numbers may be extended-precision decimal values by appending a lowercase `m`, e.g. `3.141592653589793238462643383279m`.
+- Numbers may be extended-precision decimal values by appending a lowercase `m`, e.g. `3.141592653589793238462643383279m`. `NaN_m`, `Infinity_m`, and `-Infinity_m` can also be used.
 (Using a third-party extended-precision library is necessary to take full advantage of this feature.)

 ### Comments